 - How does kindness relate to our value systems?

-The results will be analysed and then announced on BBC Radio 4 in February 2022, with the findings informing subsequent research papers, which will be submitted for publication in scientific journals by our research team.
+The results are now being analysed and will be announced on BBC Radio 4 in March 2022, in a series called The Anatomy of Kindness.
+The findings will also inform subsequent research papers, which will be submitted for publication in scientific journals by our research team.

 The project is led by Professor Robin Banerjee, Head of the School of Psychology at University of Sussex, working in partnership with the award-winning broadcaster and writer, Claudia Hammond, who is Visiting Professor for the Public Understanding of Psychology at University of Sussex.

-Expert input on particular theoreties, concepts, methods, and ideas has been provided by members of the Sussex Kindness Research network, including:
+Expert input on particular theories, concepts, methods, and ideas has been provided by members of the Sussex Kindness Research network, including:

-- Sussex psychologists: Kate Cavanagh, Clara Strauss, Rona Hart, Daniel Campbell-Meiklejohn
+- Sussex psychologists: Gillian Sandstrom (director of the Sussex Centre for Research on Kindness), Kate Cavanagh, Clara Strauss, Rona Hart, Daniel Campbell-Meiklejohn

 - Sussex colleagues in social work, migration and development, business and leadership: Michelle Lefevre, Anne-Meike Fechter, Zahira Jaser

-- External colleagues: Gillian Sandstrom (University of Essex), Michael Banissy (Goldsmiths, University of London), Jo Cutler and Pat Lockwood (University of Birmingham), Masaki Yuki (Hokkaido University)
+- External colleagues: Michael Banissy (Goldsmiths, University of London), Jo Cutler and Pat Lockwood (University of Birmingham), Masaki Yuki (Hokkaido University)

-Please look out for discussion of the results on BBC Radio 4 and BBC World Service in early 2022!
+Please look out for discussion of the results on BBC Radio 4 (The Anatomy of Kindness) and BBC World Service starting in March 2022!